Pro Codes Act

 Help keep the law free by opposing the Pro Codes Act

-Update: The publishers push in the House was voted down!
-But they’re trying again, so we still need your help.
+Update: The publishers push in the House was voted down! 🎉 But now they’re trying to attach it to unrelated must-pass legislation, so we still need your help.

 We started UpCodes to help architects, engineers, tradespeople, homeowners and others comply with their legal requirements.
 We push for an open and vibrant ecosystem of tools that can help everyone understand and comply with the codes.